precision-sustainable-ag/SemiF-SyntheticPipeline/README.md

 SemiF-SyntheticPipeline is a Python-based pipeline for generating synthetic images of AgIR data by compositing plant cutouts onto background images.
 It is designed with configurable filters, image transformations, and metadata management.

+## Known Issues and ToDos

+### **YOLO Contour Labels Accuracy and Format Update**
+- **Issue**: The current implementation of `yolo_contour_labels` is uncertain in terms of accuracy, and it is unclear if the contours are correctly formatted for YOLO segmentation.
+- **Current Status**: This setting is **not recommended for use** in its current state.
+- **Planned Update**:
+  - The `yolo_contour_labels` output should be updated to generate COCO-style polygon annotations instead of YOLO contours.
+  - This will improve compatibility with existing COCO-based datasets and annotation tools.

 ## Installation and Setup

 ### Prerequisites